pipebots/sprintBotBLEControl/Documentation.md

 >Note: Some members call it _Sprintbot-2_ which can be confusing as this was the first robot developed in a sprint, but was undertaken in the second sprint event of the project.
 Sprint2Bot maybe more accurate.

 # Software
-T3 is not responsible for the high level control of the robot, however based on existing work we created an android app and firmware to allow others control of the robot.
+T3 is not responsible for the high level control of the robot.
+Who is responible for the low level control is unclear but as T3 had exsisting work that could be partly repurposed and had more direct access to the components however based on existing work we created an android app and firmware to allow others control of the robot.

 ## Robot Firmware
 Low level control is handled by an [Arduino Nano 33 Sense BLE](https://store.arduino.cc/arduino-nano-33-ble-sense).